DataFog/datafog-instructor/README.md

 ### Initialize

-Type
+Begin by entering the following into your terminal post-install:

 ```
 datafog-instructor init
 ```

-into your console, and a default config file containing information about the model, tokenizer, regex_pattern gets loaded into your working directory.
+a default config file containing information about the model, tokenizer, regex_pattern gets loaded into your working directory.

-You can see the contents of that by typing:
+You can see the contents of that file by typing:

 ```
 datafog-instructor show-fogprint